 Drawing on examples from manufacturing, retail and healthcare sectors, The Workforce Education Project's “roadmap for change” preliminary report from MIT Open Learning studied workforce challenges in the U.S. and developed case studies of how organizations are facing these challenges.
 The report presents a path forward to help expand both educational and job opportunities in the context of today’s workforce environment and demands.

 There are more online learning resources to choose from than ever before.
-If you’re looking to add essential human skills to your toolkit or learn emerging technologies, an informational webinar can help you explore the content, structure, and learning outcomes of a prospective online course.
+If you’re looking to learn emerging technologies or prepare your workforce for digital transformation an informational webinar can help you explore the content, structure, and learning outcomes of a prospective online course.
 Explore online courses and programs in topics like additive manufacturing, leadership, machine learning, negotiation, systems engineering, and quantum computing.
 Register to view any of the MIT-faculty led on-demand webinars below.

 More professionals than ever are looking into online courses, including ones previously relegated to traditional classroom settings.
 Conventional wisdom once said that human skills like leadership and negotiation could not be learned online.
 However, this may no longer be the case.
 The Curve interviewed two online education experts at MIT about how educators and learners can improve the quality and efficacy of their next online course.